-- Take liquid (solution) on an empty stomach.
-Take 1 hour before or 2 hours after meals.
+- Give liquid (solution) on an empty stomach.
+Give 1 hour before or 2 hours after meals.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - Give this drug at the same time of day.